mkkrc/crankConnectingRod/README.md

 # crank_ConnectingRod

-The purpose of this is determining the operating moment of non-eccentric simple crank-connecting rod mechanism
+Determining the operating moment of non-eccentric simple crank-connecting rod mechanism under constant piston force

 To determine the moment, locations, outer forces and outer moments for every part of the mechanism is needed.